We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 “It’s uncertain how the specific months became connected with the various stones.
 However, some speculate that the origins of birthstones dates back to biblical times when the breastplate belonging to a priest was decorated with 12 assorted colored gems.
 As time wore on, the 12 gems became associated with the zodiac and the months connected to it.”
 American Gem Society (AGS)

 Over the years, various cultures and time periods have adapted their version of birthstones.
 Most commonly, there are certain birthstones associated with each month, and in some cases, there is more than one option, such as the three birthstones for June.

 Jewelry associations have also updated the list of birthstones a few times throughout the last century based on new historical information, as well as people’s changing tastes and beliefs.

 Many myths and legends about birthstones exist, detailing their healing power and therapeutic nature.
 According to these legends, each birthstone carries its own special meaning and powers.

 Bottom Line Recommendation:

 Birthstones are tremendous options for jewelry because they are both meaningful and beautiful.
-Design a pendant, bracelet or a ring or choose a pair of earrings for a gift that’ll be cherished for years to come.
+Go with a pendant, bracelet or a ring or choose a pair of earrings for a gift that’ll be cherished for years to come.
 Remember that some months have more than one birthstone to choose from, while others just have one special stone.